The layout of your store is crucial for sales. Here are some clothing store layout ideas we’ve collected from successful boutique owners.

 Lighting throughout your store must be perfect.
 It can’t be too bright or so dim you can’t tell blues from blacks.
 Lighting affects your products’ appearance and your customers as they try on clothing in the dressing room.

-Lighting should match the products you are selling and set a good mood for customers.
+Lighting should match the wholesale clothing, jewelry, and other items you sell and set a good mood for customers.
 Happy attitudes lead to happy purchases.

 2. Create a Good Flow

 Ever walked into a store and wondered which way direction to go first?
 Or, found a store so packed with products movement was almost impossible?
 If so, you probably don’t go back to that store often.

 With a good flow, customers don’t have to think about where to go next.
 They move smoothly to the next rack or section without bumping into other people or products, but they can see and touch every item.